 “It’s made me review my life.
 I left school at 16, I didn’t go to university, I didn’t do anything.
 I educated myself through art.”
 (Carolle Blackwell).

 *This opportunity is for people who have not benefitted from professional experience in museums, archives, heritage and related fields, including teaching in these areas.
 If you are or have worked just in operational or front of house roles in museums, you are welcome to apply.

-Citizen Curators is a free work-based training programme in museum awareness and modern curatorial practice aimed at volunteers from our community.
-The programme is provided by Cornwall Museums Partnership in collaboration with seven museums.
-It is funded for three years by the Museums Association’s Esmée Fairbairn Collections Fund.
+The Citizen Curators programme is provided by Cornwall Museums Partnership in collaboration with seven museums.
+It is funded for three years by the Museums Association’s Esmée Fairbairn Collections Fund (2018-21).
 The Programme Leader is Dr. Tehmina Goskar, Curator & Director of the Curatorial Research Centre.
-Successful candidates who complete the programme will receive a certificate endorsing their accomplishments.
+Successful candidates who complete the programme will receive a certificate endorsing their accomplishment.

-Sign up as a Citizen Curator with one of these museums: Cornwall’s Regimental Museum, Bodmin, Wheal Martyn Clay Works, near St Austell, Royal Cornwall Museum, Truro, Falmouth Art Gallery, Museum of Cornish Life, Helston, Penlee House Gallery and Museum, Penzance, and Telegraph Museum Porthcurno.
+Sign up with one of these museums: Bodmin Keep, Wheal Martyn Clay Works, near St Austell, Royal Cornwall Museum, Truro, Falmouth Art Gallery, Museum of Cornish Life, Helston, Penlee House Gallery and Museum, Penzance, and PK Porthcurno: Museum of Global Communications.